jesseloudon/jesseloudon.github.io/_posts/2020-06-30-Azure Policy as Code with Terraform Part 2.markdown

 }
 ```

-All resources created by a resource block that uses count = length(var.variableName) can be referenced using ${resourceProvider.resourceType.resourceName.*.output}.
+All resources created by a resource block that uses `count = length(var.variableName)` can be referenced using `${resourceProvider.resourceType.resourceName.*.output}`.

 This output variable should be defined in the same module where the policy definition resource is created.

-Next, within your policyset module, define an input variable e.g. addTagToRG_policy_id_0 for each policy definition resource created by the policy definition resource block that uses count.
+Next, within your policyset module, define an input variable e.g. `addTagToRG_policy_id_0` for each policy definition resource created by the policy definition resource block that uses count.

 ```terraform
 variable "addTagToRG_policy_id_0" {